Stringfellow Road Widening

 The pedestrian trail between Stream Valley Drive and Poplar Tree Road on the northbound side of Stringfellow Road has been reopened.
 A temporary asphalt path has been installed on the northbound side of Stringfellow Road that will allow for continuous pedestrian access through the project limits.

-Beginning March 2014, construction crews will be installing new storm drainage pipe along the Stringfellow Road northbound curbline between Poplar Tree Road and Stream Valley Drive.
+In May 2014, construction crews began to install new storm drainage pipe along the Stringfellow Road northbound curbline between Point Pleasant Drive and Poplar Tree Road.
 Pedestrians on the existing sidewalk should be alert of construction activities.
 Onsite flaggers will be provided to guide pedestrians past the work area.

 Click below for a complete view of a typical section of Stringfellow Road once the widening is complete.